ji-zai/personal-site/content/essays/seek-truth.md

 ## Build a truth seeking company

-Teams that win consistently over long periods [x] of time require a strong foundation of truth seeking.
+Teams that win consistently over long periods of time require a strong foundation of truth seeking.
+The longer your period, the more powerful of a truth seeking foundation you need.
+And it must be preserved.

 And the nature of growth itself makes truth seeking more difficult as collective delusion scales exponentially with number of people in a team.